SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Experts believe that poor sleep quality may also contribute to sleep apnea headaches.
 People with obstructive sleep apnea often wake up multiple times each night to resume breathing.
 These frequent awakenings decrease the quality of sleep and may trigger or exacerbate headaches and migraines.

-How to Get Rid of Sleep Apnea Headaches
+How Do You Get Rid of Sleep Apnea Headaches?

 Sleep apnea headaches may go away once a person receives treatment for obstructive sleep apnea.
 There are a variety of treatment methods used to reduce the effects of OSA, including positive airway pressure (PAP) therapy, lifestyle changes, oral appliances, and surgery.

-If you are concerned that morning headaches may be related to sleep apnea, it’s important to talk with your doctor.
+If you're concerned that morning headaches may be related to sleep apnea, it’s important to talk with your doctor.
 A doctor can diagnose obstructive sleep apnea and rule out other potential causes of headaches.
 In some cases, a doctor may recommend medications to relieve discomfort from headaches.

 There are several types of PAP machines.
 Continuous positive airway pressure (CPAP) is a common form of PAP therapy that delivers a steady stream of air each time a person inhales or exhales.
 Other PAP types deliver alternating or varied air pressures.